omeka/Documentation/source/Reference/libraries/Omeka/Plugin/Loader.rst

         Load a plugin (and make sure the plugin API is available).

-        To be loaded, the plugin must be installed, active, and not have a newer version.
-If loaded, the plugin will attempt to first load all plugins,
-        both required and optional, that the plugin uses.
-However, it will not load a plugin that it uses if that plugin is not installed and activated.
+        To be loaded, the plugin must be installed, active, and not have a newerversion.
+If loaded, the plugin will attempt to first load all plugins,both required and optional, that the plugin uses.
+However, it will notload a plugin that it uses if that plugin is not installed and activated.

         :param Plugin $plugin:
         :param boolean $force: If true, throws exceptions if a plugin can't be loaded.